-If the property-name does not begin with "@" and is not an array index, the XML assignment operator replaces, modifies or appends one or more XML values in the parent by XML name.
-If only one XML valued property exists with the given name and the AssignmentExpression evaluates to an XML value or XMLList, the assignment operator replaces the identified XML value with the given value.
+If the property name does not begin with "@" and is not an array index, the XML assignment operator replaces, modifies or appends one or more XML objects in the parent by XML name.
+If only one XML object exists with the given name and the AssignmentExpression evaluates to an XML object or XMLList, the assignment operator replaces the identified XML object with the given value.
 If there are no XML properties with the given name, a new XML property with the given name and value is appended to the end of the parent.
-If more than one XML valued property exists with the given name and the AssignmentExpression evaluates to an XML value or XMLList, the assignment operator replaces the first XML property with a matching name with the given value and deletes the remaining XML properties with the given name, essentially replacing all the XML valued properties with the given name with the given name with the given value.
-If the AssignmentExpression does not evaluate to a XML value or XMLList, the assignment operator calls ToString on the given value and replaces the properties (i.e., the content) of the appropriate XML value (as opposed to replacing the XML value itself).
+If more than one XML object exists with the given name and the AssignmentExpression evaluates to an XML object or XMLList, the assignment operator replaces the first XML property with a matching name with the given value and deletes the remaining XML properties with the given name, essentially replacing all the XML object with the given name with the given value.
+If the AssignmentExpression does not evaluate to a XML object or XMLList, the assignment operator calls ToString on the given value and replaces the properties (i.e., the content) of the appropriate XML object (as opposed to replacing the XML object itself).
 This provides a simple, intuitive syntax for setting the value of a named XML property to a primitive value.
+For example,

+'''

-For example, item.price = 99.95; // change the price of the item item.description = "Mobile Phone"; // change the description of the item
+item.price = 99.95; // change the price of the item item.description = "Mobile Phone"; // change the description of the item

+'''